 - The student maybe evaluated by a psychologist holding a valid, active license pursuant to section 490.003 (7) or (8), F.S.

 - The student may be evaluated with any other valid measurement tool as mutually agreed upon by the parent and the superintendent.

 - Preserve each student's portfolio for two years.

-- Submit a letter of termination to the school district superintendent upon completion of the home education program, enrollment in a public or private school or moving from the district.
+- Submit a letter of termination and annual evaluation upon completion of the home education program to the district.